MicrosoftDocs/xamarin-docs/docs/xamarin-forms/internals/experimental-flags.md

 ## Old experimental flags

-The following table lists experimental flags for features that are now in general availability, and the Xamarin.Forms release in which the feature entered general availability:
+The following table lists experimental flags for features that are now in general availability, and the Xamarin.Forms release in which the experimental flag was removed:

 | Flag | Xamarin.Forms Release |
 | ---- | --------------------- |